htop-dev/htop/netbsd/README.md

 implementation of Curses.

 htop(1) can be compiled against either ncurses or NetBSD's curses(3).
+By default, htop(1) will use ncurses when it is found, as support for NetBSD's curses in htop is limited.

+To use NetBSD's libcurses, htop(1) must be configured with `--disable-unicode`.
+Starting with htop 3.4.0, a new option `--with-curses=curses` may be specified to let `configure` skip ncurses when both libraries are installed.

+Technical caveats regarding NetBSD's curses support:

-In order for NetBSD's libcurses to be used, htop(1) must be configured with `--disable-unicode`.
-This is necessary because htop(1) with Unicode enabled directly accesses ncurses's cchar_t struct, which has different contents in NetBSD's curses.
+* htop with Unicode enabled directly accesses ncurses's `cchar_t` struct, which has different contents in NetBSD's curses.

-Versions of libcurses in NetBSD 9 and prior have no mouse support (this is an ncurses extension).
+* Versions of libcurses in NetBSD 9 and prior have no mouse support (this is an ncurses extension).
 Newer versions contain no-op mouse functions for compatibility with ncurses.

 What needs improvement
 ---